 , or DELETE

-statement, the relational database management system (RDBMS) fires the corresponding trigger.
+statement against a table, the relational database management system (RDBMS) fires the corresponding trigger if it exists.

-In some RDMBS, a trigger is also invoked in the result of executing a statement that calls the INSERT
+In some RDBMS, a trigger is also invoked as the result of executing a statement that indirectly executes the INSERT

 , UPDATE